-SECTION 20 - OTHER CONSIDERATIONS
+SECTION 20 - OTHER CRITERIA

 This section covers those equipments which may be used on or with an aircraft but which are not necessarily part of it, such as mission or role equipment, or carry-on equipment.
 These equipments should be assessed and authorised for use on each aircraft that they are required for and any limitations associated with that use clearly recorded.
+It also covers those pan-platform criteria that potentially affect multiple systems and consequently need greater visibility to ensure they are given adequate consideration.
+These include ETOPS and flight in, or near, volcanic ash clouds.